Dayton.FYI

 This proposal is offered to the community for judgment.
 The engagement process will determine what the final proposal looks like — including the possibility that the community rejects it.

 Specific elements that the engagement process should actively shape include: which functions to prioritize and in what order; how the Civic Map and public records archive handle personal information; what metrics should define success; what the Community Voice Network’s editorial standards should look like in practice; and whether the community sees value in the proactive disclosure mandate or considers it overreach.
-These are genuine questions, not predetermined outcomes awaiting validation.

 XII.
 Timeline